-PARIS (Reuters) - Airbus has teamed up with the Quebec government to buy Bombardier’s 33.5% stake in the A220 passenger jet programme, completing the Canadian firm’s exit from civil aviation and boosting Airbus’s position in a new battleground with Boeing.
+PARIS (Reuters) - Airbus has teamed up with the Quebec government to buy Bombardier’s 33.5% stake in the A220 passenger jet program, completing the Canadian firm’s exit from civil aviation and boosting Airbus’s position in a new battleground with Boeing.

-Under the terms of Thursday's deal, Airbus's stake in the A220 programme - known as Airbus Canada - increases to 75% from 50.1%, while Quebec's holding rises to 25%.
+Under the terms of Thursday's deal, Airbus's AIR.PA stake in the A220 program - known as Airbus Canada - increases to 75% from 50.1%, while Quebec's holding rises to 25%.

-The A220, previously known as the CSeries, is a 110-130 seater aircraft, targetted at regional aviation markets and a little smaller than Airbus’s mainstay A320 jet.
+The A220, previously known as the CSeries, is a 110-130 seater aircraft, targeted at regional aviation markets and a little smaller than Airbus’s mainstay A320 jet.

 Bombardier said the sale would help the company - which faced a cash crunch in 2015 - to improve its financial position.
 Bombardier on Thursday reported a quarterly loss.